mtb3/django-vue-template/README.md

 ```

 Heroku's nodejs buildpack will handle install for all the dependencies from the [`package.json`](/package.json) file.
-It will then trigger the `postinstall` command which calls `yarn build`.
+It will then trigger the `postinstall` command which calls `npm run build`.
 This will create the bundled `dist` folder which will be served by whitenoise.

 The python buildpack will detect the [`Pipfile`](/Pipfile) and install all the python dependencies.